realmagicgreen/magicgreenastro/src/content/posts/bamboo-bicycles.md

 ---
 title: Bamboo Bicycles
-subtitle: "Making bikes out of bamboo is actually not all that crazy.
-East Bali bamboo bikes manufacture them locally."
+subtitle: 'Making bikes out of bamboo is actually not all that crazy.
+East Bali bamboo bikes manufacture them locally.'
-description: "The crazy idea of making bikes out of bamboo is actually not all that crazy.
-It has excellent vibration dampening effects, cool for bumpy roads."
+description: 'The crazy idea of making bikes out of bamboo is actually not all that crazy.
+It has excellent vibration dampening effects, cool for bumpy roads.'
 category: products
 pubDate: 2018-06-11
 publish: true